PriscilaIruela/ADW-OAC-HOLs/Next/README.md

 I hope you could complete all the labs on this Oracle APEX and Digital Assistant labs and you learn the basic concepts from the technologies that we have use: - **Oracle Autonomous Database** - **Oracle Application Express** - **Oracle Digital Assistant**

+I hope you could complete all the labs on this ADW and OAC and you have learned the basic concepts from the technologies that we have used: - **Oracle Autonomous Database** - **OraclE Analytics Cloud**.

-The technologies that we have covered on this workshop are using **Always Free** and **Free Trial** credits so you don't have to pay for the services that you have use.
+The technologies that we have covered on this workshop are using **Always Free** and **Free Trial** credits so you don't have to pay for the services that you have used.

-If you want to **Upgrade** the Instances that we used, you can follow these simple steps to upgrade to your favorite subscription model.
+If you want to **Upgrade** the Instances that we used, you can follow these simple steps to upgrade to your favorite paid subscription model.

 [Here you can see the differences models that Oracle has available.](https://www.oracle.com/ie/cloud/pricing.html)